Skip to main content

 This section provides instructions for configuring log and metric collection for the Sumo Logic App for Strimzi Kafka.

-Before configuring the collection you will require below items
+Before configuring the collection, you will require the following items:

-1. Access to the existing kubernetes cluster where strimzi cluster operator is deployed.
-If not done you can follow the strimzi documentation.
+1. Access to the existing Kubernetes cluster where the Strimzi cluster operator is deployed.
+If not done, you can follow the Strimzi documentation.

-2. Namespace where all the kafka pods will be created or are already deployed.
+2. Namespace where all the Kafka pods will be created or deployed.

 1. Create a new namespace to deploy resources.
 The below command creates a sumologiccollection namespace.